Back to text menu | Back to clickable plan | Back to topic (baths)

 Photo: Jan Theo Bakker.

-A wheel in room N powers a bucket-chain in room 1 and a water-wheel in room C ("w" on the plan above).
+A wheel in room N powers a bucket-chain in room B to the right and a water-wheel with buckets in room C to the left.

-The water is taken to reservoir ("serbatoi") G.
+The water is thus finally taken to reservoir ("serbatoio") G.

 A larger water-wheel was placed in room C, reservoir G became smaller.